Dear New Students at Buffalo State:

 Welcome to the AlcoholEdu and Sexual Assault Prevention module where you will learn important information to make our campus a safer place for all.

-The AlcoholEdu and Sexual Assault Prevention part 1 modules will be available Monday, July 31, 2018 for new students and transfers enrolling for Fall, 2018 and must be completed by Friday, September 14, 2018.
+The AlcoholEdu and Sexual Assault Prevention part 1 modules will be available Friday, February 22, 2019 for new students and transfers enrolling for Spring, 2019 and must be completed by Friday, May 3, 2019.
 Complete the AlcoholdEdu and Sexual Assault Prevention Courses online.

 Buffalo State is a community of people who care about and care for each other.
 We care about your success as a student and your growth as an individual.
 We expect you to feel safe in the presence of others, respected for who you are and who you wish to become, and free to express your views and opinions.
 We also expect that you, alone or in a group, will not create conditions in which academic failure or personal harm, injury or even death might result.
 We want you to look out for yourself, your friends and your companions, making sure you stay out of harm’s way.
 And, if someone’s health or safety is at risk, we expect you will call for help.